OctopusDeploy/docs/docs/how-to/how-to-run-steps-on-the-octopus-server.md

 ![](/docs/images/3702872/3964961.png "width=500")

-## Why do I have to install Tentacle?
+## Why do I have to install Tentacle?  {#HowtorunstepsontheOctopusServer-WhydoIhavetoinstallTentacle?}

 Octopus Tentacle enable tasks to be run in a flexible way.
 You can configure your Tentacle service to run under a different user account, for example.
 In fact, you could have one [Tentacle instance](/docs/administration/managing-multiple-instances.md) for your pre-production steps, and another for production steps, running under different user